Nbsaw/dura/README.md

 2. WYSWYG
 3. Online Editing

-## Install and start ruka
+## Install and start meteorite

-Use `yarn` or `npm` instal ruka , and modify the config file .
+Use `yarn` or `npm` instal meteorite , and modify the config file .

-Use `yarn start` or `npm run start` to start ruka .
+Use `yarn start` or `npm run start` to start meteorite .

-## How to Deploy ruka
+## How to Deploy meteorite

-You can `build` ruka and deploy anywhere .
+You can `build` meteorite and deploy anywhere .
 Cdn,Static Resource Server and etc.

 ## Contributing